Neshama meaning? God breathed this into the first human. Neshama conferred on Adam and all human beings all the singularities that define humankind.

 31 Then the LORD opened the eyes of Balaam, and he saw the angel of the LORD standing in the way, and his sword drawn in his hand: and he bowed down his head, and fell flat on his face.

 A talking ass!
 But, it’s not just talking, it’s REASONING.
 Look at verse 30.
-This ass is endowed with human characteristics.
+This ass possesses a human characteristic.
 Obviously, I have no way of knowing exactly what God did here.
 I can say He conferred on the ass the characteristics of understanding that come from neshama.
 God gave the ass aspects of the human mind.
 Again, I don’t know whether He changed the ass’s vocal cords so it could speak, I don’t know whether it moved its lips in sync!
 But talking and language are solely human characteristics.
 And the ass had them!

 Nebuchadnezzar and Balaam’s ass.
 Remarkable examples.
 Incredible lessons about the human mind.
 Neshama meaning?
-The human mind was breathed into the first man.
-That was the very first time any being received a MIND and thus Adam became human.
+God breathed the human mind into the first man.
+That was the very first time any being, on Earth, received a MIND, and thus Adam became human.

 If you know someone. or a group, interested in the raging controversy between theology and science, feel free to share this blog post using the social media and email icon links below.
 Much appreciated.